Data Selection for LLM Alignment Using Fine-Grained Preferences: Empirical Study

-To further study the selection dynamics of different strategies, we incrementally increase the selection budget from 10\% to 50\% and report the corresponding performance in Figure \ref{fig:pic3}.
-As the budget increases, the performance of all strategies exhibits a trend of initially improving and then converging or even declining.
-This initial improvement is expected, as a tiny budget provides insufficient training.
-Notably, as we gradually increase the proportion of training data, our method quickly surpasses all baselines and maintains relatively stable performance.
-In contrast, other selection methods plateau or struggle to improve, indicating their inability to identify high-value data effectively.
+To further study the selection dynamics of different strategies, we incrementally increase the selection budget and report the corresponding performance in Figure~\ref{fig:exp-budget-variation} and Figure~\ref{fig:exp-conflict-variation}.
+As the budget increases, the performance of all methods exhibits a trend of initially improving and then converging or even declining. \ct{This initial improvement is expected, as a tiny budget provides insufficient training, leading to weak performance.
+Conversely, as the budget expands excessively, the performance eventually converges to that of direct full-data training (ALL).} Notably, within a reasonable range of selection budget, as we gradually increase the proportion of training data, \textbf{our method quickly improves and maintains superior performance stably}.
+In contrast, other selection methods plateau or struggle to improve, indicating their inability to identify high-value data for efficient alignment.